-- ◆ Device resets when VCC is below threshold - ◆ Time delay write disable after Power-Up - ◆ Write enable / disable commands and automatic write disable after erase or program - ◆ Command length protection:All commands that Write, Program or Erase must complete on a Byte boundary (CS# driven high after a full 8 bits have been clocked) otherwise the command will be ignored. - ◆ Software and Hardware(WP#) write protection using Status Register control - ◆ Lock Down write protection for Status Register until next power-up or Software Reset - ◆ One-Time Program (OTP) write protection for array and Security Registers using Status Register - ◆ Write Protection using the Deep Power-Down instruction
+- ◆ Device resets when VCC is below threshold - ◆ Time delay write disable after Power-Up - Write enable / disable commands and automatic write disable after erase or program - ◆ Command length protection - All commands that Write, Program or Erase must complete on a Byte boundary (CS# driven high after a full 8 bits have been clocked) otherwise the command will be ignored. - ◆ Software and Hardware write protection using Status Register control - WP# input protection - Lock Down write protection until next power-up or Software Reset - One-Time Program (OTP) write protection - ◆ Write Protection using the Deep Power-Down command

-Upon power-up or at power-down, the ZB25VQ128D_DTR will maintain a reset condition while VCC is below the threshold value of V{WI} , (see Figure 8.1).
+Upon power-up or at power-down, the ZB25LQ32B_DTR will maintain a reset condition while VCC is below the threshold value of VWI, (see Figure 8.1).
 While reset, all operations are disabled and no commands are recognized.
 During power-up and after the VCC voltage exceeds VCC(min), all commands are further disabled for a time delay of t{VSL} .
 Note that the chip select pin (CS#) must track the VCC supply level at power-up until the VCC-min level and t{VSL} time delay is reached.
 If needed a pull-up resistor on CS# can be used to accomplish this.